projectara/greybus-spec/source/special/svc.rst

 The Greybus SVC Interface Device ID Request shall only be sent by the AP Module to the SVC.
 It supplies the 5-bit Device ID that the SVC will associate with the indicated Interface.
-The AP Module can remove the association of an Interface with a Device ID by assigning Device ID value 0.
+The AP Module can remove the association of an Interface with a Device ID by setting the device_id field in the request payload to zero.
 The AP shall not assign a (non-zero) Device ID to an Interface that the SVC has already associated with an Interface, and shall not clear the Device ID of an Interface that has no Device ID assigned.